Birdwatching Around Our Campsites

-Twitching, birding or ornithology?
-Call it what you may, our Club Sites and the surrounding areas are wildlife havens, making them great bases for a birdwatching holiday.
-Our campsite staff have given us the lowdown on the species you might spot around our sites and the best birdwatching spots to visit during your stay with us.
+Twitching, birding, or ornithology?
+Call it what you may, but our campsites and its surroundings are a wildlife haven, perfect for a birdwatching adventure.
+Our campsite staff have given us the lowdown on the species you might spot around the Club Sites, as well as the best birdwatching spots to visit during your stay with us.

 Theobalds Park, Hertfordshire

-Within an hour’s drive of London, Theobalds Park is a great base for spotting both urban and woodland birds.
+Within an hour’s drive of London, Theobalds Park Club Site is a great base for spotting both urban and woodland birds.
 More than 300 different species of bird have been recorded over the course of a year in the city.
-Parks in London are thriving with wildlife so take some time to stop and see what you can spot.
-Why not take a picnic along and enjoy a break from the crowds?
+Parks in London are thriving with wildlife, so take some time to stop and see what you can spot.
 Waxwings, bramblings and chaffinches can often be seen.
 Green Park also has resident tawny owls.

 Theobalds Park itself has regular ring-necked parakeets visiting.
 Putting out a nut feeder will attract them to your pitch, allowing for great photograph opportunities like the one above.